chaos-mesh/chaos-mesh/README.md

 Chaos Mesh is a cloud-native Chaos Engineering toolset that orchestrates chaos on Kubernetes environment.
 At the current stage, it has the following components:

-- **Chaos Operator**: the core component for Chaos orchastration.
+- **Chaos Operator**: the core component for Chaos orchestration.
 Fully open sourced.
 - **Chaos Dashboard**: a visualized panel that shows the impacts of Chaos experiments on the online services of the system; under development; curently only supports chaos experiments on TiDB.

+See the following demo video for a quick view of Chaos Mesh:

 [![Watch the video](./static/demo.gif)](https://www.youtube.com/watch?v=ifZEwdJO868)

 ## Chaos Operator

-Chaos Operator injects chaos into the applications and Kubernetes infrastructure in a manageable way, which provides easy, custom definitions for chaos experiments and automatic orchastration.
+Chaos Operator injects chaos into the applications and Kubernetes infrastructure in a manageable way, which provides easy, custom definitions for chaos experiments and automatic orchestration.
 There are three components at play:

 **Controller-manager**: used to schedule and manage the lifecycle of CRD objects

-**Chaos-daemon**: runs as daemonset with previleged system permissions over network, Cgroup, etc. on each node
+**Chaos-daemon**: runs as daemonset with privileged system permissions over network, Cgroup, etc. for a specifc node

 **Sidecar**: a special type of container that is dynamically injected into the target Pod by the webhook-server, which can be used for hacjacking I/O of the application container.